 CEL-SCI may also be subject to claims that former employees, collaborators or other third parties have an ownership interest in its patents or other intellectual property.
 CEL-SCI may be subject to ownership disputes in the future arising, for example, from conflicting obligations of consultants or others who are involved in developing the product candidates.
 Litigation may be necessary to defend against these and other claims challenging inventorship or ownership.
-If CEL-SCI fails in defending any such claims, in addition to paying monetary damages, CEL-SCI may be subject to ownership of, or right to use, valuable intellectual property.
+If CEL-SCI fails in defending any such claims, in addition to paying monetary damages, CEL-SCI may lose valuable intellectual property rights, such as exclusive ownership of, or right to use, valuable intellectual property.
 Such an outcome could have a material adverse effect on its business.
 Even if CEL-SCI is successful in defending against such claims, litigation could result in substantial costs and be a distraction to CEL-SCI's management and employees.